VACUMM/sonat/doc/source/core.rst

 where the primes refer the anomaly.

-The pseudo-ensemble is generated with :func:`sonat.ens.generate_pseudo_ensemble`, to which your typically a netcdf file pattern, the size of your requested ensemble and an enrichment factor which defaults to 1.
+The pseudo-ensemble is generated with :func:`sonat.ens.generate_pseudo_ensemble`, to which you provide at least a netcdf file pattern, the size of your requested ensemble and an enrichment factor which defaults to 1.
+The core part of sample creation is performed is two main steps by fortran subroutines which are direct wrapper to the SANGOMA library's equivalent subroutines:

+- the EOF decomposition of the covariance matrix is made by :f:func:`f_eofcovar`, wich also provide a spectrum (see :numref:`fig_core_pseudo_spect`);
+- the sample generation is made by :f:func:`f_sampleens`.

+Note that the generated sample as lower variance than is original field variance since a reduced number of EOFs is kept (:numref:`fig_core_pseudo_expl`).

+.. _fig_core_pseudo_spect:

 .. figure:: ../../test/TEST_CUI/ENS/sonat.ens.spectrum.png

-    Relative spectrum of retained mode for ensemble reduction.
+    Example of relative spectrum of retained mode for ensemble reduction.

+.. _fig_core_pseudo_expl:

 .. figure:: ../../test/TEST_CUI/ENS/sonat.ens.explained_variance_temp_map_surf.png

-    Explained variance of temperature after ensemble reduction.
+    Example of explained variance of temperature after ensemble reduction.